-The Directors are responsible for ensuring the Annual Report and the financial statements are made available on a website.
-Financial statements are published on the Company's website in accordance with legislation in the United Kingdom governing the preparation and Company law requires the Directors to prepare financial dissemination of financial statements, which may vary from statements for each financial year.
-Under that law, they have legislation in other jurisdictions.
-The maintenance and elected to prepare the financial statements in accordance integrity of the Company's website is the responsibility of with UK Accounting Standards, including FRS 102 The the Directors.
-The Directors' responsibility also extends Financial Reporting Standard applicable in the UK and to the ongoing integrity of the financial statements Republic of Ireland. contained therein.
+Company law requires the Directors to prepare financial statements for each financial year.
+Under that law, they have elected to prepare the financial statements in accordance with UK Accounting Standards, including FRS 102 The Financial Reporting Standard applicable in the UK and Republic of Ireland.